intelie/gitbook-drilling/features/data-visualization/gantt.md

 ---
 description: >-
-  Intelie Live provides a Gantt chart for manage projects and plan rig allocation.
+  INTELIE Live provides a Gantt chart for manage projects and plan rig allocation.
 This chart is a tool to control scheduled and execution interventions in project management context.
 ---